adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## Summary

-Whilst SPAs are meant to provide a better experience, it's clear and ironic that they are much harder to design and build with a result that is detrimental to the user.
+SPAs are meant to provide a better experience.
+Not only are SPAs harder to design and build, they result in subpar experiences for users.

 Javascript is never going to beat the browser at what it does best&mdash;*browsing*.
 You can still have enhanced experiences without cramming an entire site into one document.